 Nevada City woman finds comfort in raising funds for Walk

-Earlier this year we asked Walk participants to share with us why they raise funds for Walk to End Alzheimer’s®.
-In her own words, Crystal Payne, a resident of Nevada City, California, shares her story of her mother who had younger-onset dementia.
+We asked Walk participants to share with us why they raise funds for the Alzheimer’s Association Walk to End Alzheimer’s®.
+In her own words, Crystal Payne shares her story of her mother who had younger-onset dementia.
 Crystal found that by raising funds to help others, she was also helping to heal her own broken heart.

 Not normal aging